FilecoinFoundationWeb/filecoin-foundation/src/content/blog/hack-away-in-summer-2021.md

 **Browsers 3000**

-Browsers 3000 is a virtual hackathon to accelerate the development of Web3 browsers through experimentation, collaboration, and competition.
+Browsers 3000 (link previously available but now unavailable) is a virtual hackathon to accelerate the development of Web3 browsers through experimentation, collaboration, and competition.
 This program offers majors prizes for teams with the most inventive browser projects, like a grand prize of $10,000 USD in FIL and an additional prize pool of $20,000 USD in FIL to be split among teams using IPFS, Filecoin, or libp2p.
 [Registration is open](https://browsers3000.devpost.com/) for this event taking place from July 8 to August 19.

 **HackFS**